-We hope that you will join us for our 27th annual Educational Technology Day at Ithaca College on Thursday, March 23, 2017 in the Ithaca College Campus Center.
-The vendor and college showcases run from 9 AM to 3 PM, and seminars run from 9 AM to 4 PM.
+We hope that you will join us for our 27th annual Educational Technology Day at Ithaca College on Thursday, March 23, 2017 from 9 AM to 3 PM in the Ithaca College Campus Center.
 This site provides you with all the information you need to find out more about Ed Tech Day, register as a participant or vendor, see what's new, or learn more about the vendors and others who will be at the show.

 Educational Technology Day is a free regional technology event that attracts over 1,600 people annually from upstate New York.
 It features local and national vendors such as AT&T, Apple, Brocade, Dell, Epson, Hewlett Packard, Microsoft and many others.

 - Featured Sessions track with nationally recognized thought leaders and other experts.

 - Vendor Showcase with more than 50 national, regional and local technology vendors

 - College Showcase with faculty, staff and students showing how they are using technology in and out of the classroom